mhelou87/Just-Another-JAMF-Dashboard/README.md

 2. There are 6 formulas to update across two tabs; Dashboard and Maintenance.
     - Remove the placeholder *__$NEW_URL_HERE__* and insert your new URL within the quotes.
     - Remove the leading *__!__* so the formula will activate.
+3. On the Policies and Configuration Profiles tabs, update the column headers placeholder *__$PSE__* with your PreStage Enrollment (or equivalent) titles.
-3. Review and make any customizations as desired.
+3. Make additional customizations as desired.
 4. Fill in your data on the PreStage, Policies, Configuration Profiles, Extension Attributes, and Maintenance tabs.

 <br>